akiress/ABLE/README.md

 <pre>npm install</pre>

 ## Running ##
-To start the server, traverse to the nginx folder you unzipped.
+To start the server, traverse to the ABLE folder and type:
 <pre>node server</pre>

 In browser, go to localhost:8080